• Home

 Summary

-Congratulations, you build your very first digital twin of a machine with twin!
+Congratulations, you build another digital twin of a machine with twin!
 As mentioned in the very beginning, this was a very basic tutorial with many simplifications which would make no sense in real life.

 Nevertheless you learned the basics like: